The world deserves better quality ‘dumb’ phones

 European companies: Mudita and Punkt

 I’m eager to see how the minimalism phone market evolves over the next few years.
 Europe is home to two minimalist phone manufacturers, Switzerland-based Punkt and Poland-based Mudita.
 Mudita’s Pure phone had been slated for an October 2020 release, though a series of delays pushed back shipping until 2022.
 As of August 2022, the company finished its crowdfunding campaign.
 The company’s slogan is, “Enjoy life.
 Offline,” similar in spirit to the Light Phone tagline, “A phone for humans.”
-Like the Light Phone, the Mudita Pure has a “candy bar” design and e-ink screen.
+Like the Light Phone, the Mudita Pure has a candy-bar design and e-ink screen.

 Techless

 Families appear to be Techless’ target market.
 One selling point is that a Wisephone looks like a smartphone and, presumably, doesn’t carry the same social stigma as a flip phone (I’m familiar with the occasional odd looks from people who see me whip out a flip phone).
-Teens won’t feel embarrassed (or as embarrassed) using a Wisephone, while parents won’t have to worry about their kids exploring the dark recesses of the internet.
+Presumably, teens won’t feel embarrassed (or as embarrassed) using a Wisephone, while parents won’t have to worry about their kids exploring the dark recesses of the internet.

 Read my interview with Techless founder Chris Kaspar